What the judges are looking for

 When selecting the final shortlist of entries, our judging panel is looking for the person (or teams) who are a fantastic example of great social workers; somebody who can become a role model for the profession and really champion excellent social work practice.

 As the Social Worker of the Year Awards continue to grow, the level of competition is increasing and our judges have developed the following top tips to help nominees complete their entry forms.

 Following these top tips can make all the difference:

-- Start off with a short introduction to the nominee and their line of work
+- Start off with a short summary of the nominee and their line of work

 - Explain why they are being nominated

 - Include two or three examples of excellent best practice

 - Remember to explain the unique contribution the nominee has made to people who use social work services, their colleagues, team and organisation and the profession as a whole